-For example, according to the Epigenetic Change and Receptor Downregulation Theory, the drugs can change our genes, reducing the number of a specific serotonin receptor, thereby suppressing cellular response to serotonin.
-Basically, your serotonin receptors become less responsive to the neurotransmitter.
+For example, according to the Epigenetic Change and Receptor Downregulation Theory, drugs can change our genes, reducing the number of specific serotonin receptors and suppressing cellular response to serotonin.
+Your serotonin receptors become less responsive to the neurotransmitter.

-Hormonal theories on the other hand blame different hormones which may cause various neurochemical changes, including persistent sexual dysfunction.
+On the other hand, hormonal theories blame different hormones, which may cause various neurochemical changes, including persistent sexual dysfunction.

-You might be wondering how long after stopping antidepressants before you will feel normal again.
+You might wonder how long after stopping antidepressants, you will feel normal again.

 No one knows, but PSSD is NOT always permanent.
 Each person is different.
 Different people may return to baseline after a few days, weeks, months, years, or never.

-Firstly, there’s the challange of diagnosing the condition, which is done based on the symptoms; there’s no blood test or a clear and reproductive diagnostic criteria.
+Firstly, there’s the challenge of diagnosing the condition, which is done based on the symptoms; there’s no blood test or clear reproductive diagnostic criteria.

 Each person impacted by the condition may have different symptoms in severity and duration.

-The challange is especially great since the lack of sexual drive/desire and low libido could be a symptom of mental illness for which the drug was initially prescribed.
+The challenge is especially great since the lack of sexual drive/desire and low libido could be a symptom of the mental illness for which the drug was initially prescribed.
 Indeed, decreased sexual arousal is reported by up to 50% of depressive patients.

-Basically, your doctor will need to exclude all other possible causes of sexual dysfunction, such as urological infections or cancer, diabetes, cardiovascular disease, high blood pressure, high cholesterol, hormonal imbalances, etc.
+Your doctor must exclude all other possible causes of sexual dysfunction, such as urological infections or cancer, diabetes, cardiovascular disease, high blood pressure, high cholesterol, hormonal imbalances, etc.

-It is also important not to confuse the condition with a related syndrome known as post-finasteride syndrome.
-It occurs in men taking urinary retention medications (5-α reductase inhibitor drugs), such as finasteride (Propecia, Propecia Pro-Pak, Proscar) and dutasteride (Avodart) and is also characterized by sexual dysfunction.
+It is also important not to confuse the condition with a related post-finasteride syndrome.
+It occurs in men taking urinary retention medications (5-α reductase inhibitor drugs), such as finasteride (Propecia, Propecia Pro-Pak, Proscar) and dutasteride (Avodart), and is also characterized by sexual dysfunction.

-Isotretinoin (Absorica, Zenatane, Myorisan, Claravis, and Amnesteem), used to treat severe acne, is another drug which can cause anejaculation and decreased fertility.
+Isotretinoin (Absorica, Zenatane, Myorisan, Claravis, and Amnesteem), used to treat severe acne, is another drug that can cause anejaculation and decreased fertility.

-Even if the condition is diagnosed, there are unfortunately no effective treatments for it at the time of writing this article.
+Even if the condition is diagnosed, there are unfortunately no effective treatments at the time of writing this article.

-Low-power laser irradiation and phototherapy (directed toward the scrotal skin and the shaft of the penis) have shown some promising results (improved penile sensitivity with no relief of anejaculation and erectile dysfunction), but there’s still no definitive treatment for PSSD.
+Low-power laser irradiation and phototherapy (directed toward the scrotal skin and the shaft of the penis) have shown promising results (improved penile sensitivity with no relief of anejaculation and erectile dysfunction).
+However, there’s still no definitive treatment for PSSD.

-Drugs which have been tested for PSSD include:
+Drugs that have been tested for PSSD include:

 - 5HT1 agonists (buspirone)